ibm-cloud-docs/event-notifications/en-slack-notification-template.md

 Slack is a messaging platform that helps teams to connect and collaborate.
 When you select slack as a service destination, any subscribed notification about an event can be sent as a message to slack channels.
 {: shortdesc}

-For more information about the Slack destination, see [here](/docs/event-notifications?topic=event-notifications-en-destinations-slack).
+For more information about the Slack destination, see [Slack](/docs/event-notifications?topic=event-notifications-en-destinations-slack).

 ## How to create a Slack Notification Template
 {: #en-create-slack-template}

 Construct stacks of blocks.
 For more details, see the [Slack Block Kit](https://docs.slack.dev/block-kit/){: external}.

-Users can generate/validate a static JSON using the [block kit builders](https://app.slack.com/block-kit-builder).
+Users can generate or validate a static JSON by using the [Block Kit builders](https://app.slack.com/block-kit-builder).
 This is added as a slack template in Event Notifications.

 ### Example Create Template Usage:
 {: #en-slack-template}